 Michael Scanlan was a teacher in Kilmallock Boys’ National School and the Commander of the first Galtee Battalion of the IRA.
 Michael was originally from Gabally, he was the son of a grocer and farmer John and Ellen Scanlan.
 Michael was arrested on several occasions from 1916 onwards due to his involvement in the IRA.
 In October 1920, he was on the run from the police.
 On the 26 of that month, he was captured at Kilmallock and was taken prisoner.
 The following day he was transported in a van to the William Street RIC Barracks in the city.

-At about 3pm on a Wednesday, while the van was parked outside the Barracks unloading another prisoner, Michael, made his escape through the busy city.
+At about 3 pm on a Wednesday, while the van was parked outside the Barracks unloading another prisoner, Michael, made his escape through the busy city.
 Although he was still handcuffed, he ran the length of Little William Street while the police opened fire.
 He then managed to jump into a basement where he remained unfound for a period before his location was discovered.
-It was said that he was seen trying to make another escape through a widow and he was shot several times in the neck and stomach.
-He was removed to the military hospital in what is now Sarsfield Barracks where at 7:45pm that night he passed away due the the injuries he received.
+It was said that he was seen trying to make another escape through a window and he was shot several times in the neck and stomach.
+He was removed to the military hospital in what is now Sarsfield Barracks where at 7:45pm that night he passed away due the injuries he received.

 The following day at 4pm his coffin draped in the tri-colour was driven through the city.
 A large crowd had gathered at O’Connell Avenue and the procession passed with no incidents until it reached William Street Barracks.
 Here the procession was stopped the flag was removed by a military officer.
 The procession continued to Galbally where Michael Scanlan was to be buried.